 When we live as a place of God’s presence we live as a place of God’s love.
 This is the Rock of Christ.
 Love is the only unshakable thing in live.
 God rests in our lives because He loves us, and it is His love in our lives that makes us able to love others.
 It is His love in our lives that makes us able to give life to others in our world.
 When we know God’s love will embrace covenant relationships of love.

-Food For Thought,
+Food For Thought

 Ted J. Hanson

-Please consider helping us by your continued prayer support and any financial contribution you are able to give.
+We need your continued prayer support and any financial contribution you are able to give.
 We are reaching the nations with New Covenant life and Grace for the generations of tomorrow.

 Donations can be made at the above right link or mail your donation to House of Bread Ministry, 3210 Meridian St., Bellingham, Wa.
-98225.
+98225